-In the future, a man travels to the ends of the earth to find that the perfect woman is always under his nose.
-When successful businessman Sam Treadwell finds that his android wife, Cherry model 2000 has blown a fuse, he hires sexy renegade tracker E. Johnson to find her exact duplicate.
-But as their journey to replace his perfect mate leads them into the treacherous and lawless region of 'The Zone', Treadwell learns the hard way that the perfect woman is made not of computer chips and diodes, but of real flesh and blood!
-Written by
+In 2017, a rich man travels to the ends of the earth to find that the perfect woman is always under his nose.
+When successful businessman Sam Treadwell finds that his animatronic wife, Cherry 2000 has shorted out, he hires sexy renegade tracker E. Johnson (Melanie Griffith) to find her exact duplicate.
+Their journey to replace his perfect mate leads them into the treacherous and lawless region of Zone 7, under the tyrannical overlord Lester.
+During their journey, Treadwell learns the hard way that the perfect woman is made not of computer chips and diodes, but of real flesh and blood.Written by

 Ron Borgstedt <email@example.com>

 Filmed in 1985 and slated for release in 1986 by Orion Pictures in the United States.
 Due to reasons unknown, this never materialized and the film was released in Europe instead.
 The film would make its American debut in late 1988 on Orion Home Video, capitalizing on the buzz surrounding star Melanie Griffith and her upcoming film Working Girl (1988), for which she received an Oscar nomination.
 Several years later, Griffith said that Cherry 2000 (1987) is her least favorite film but also acknowledged that the film enjoyed some cult status on cable.
 See more »

 In the water tunnel as E. is beginning to exit the car, she says to Sam: "We're going to have to hoof it from here."
 The camera shot changes to a wide shot, showing E. starting to rappel down the tunnel out of the car.
 There is a crewman plainly visible (in HD) on the right side of the tunnel, possibly holding a boom mic.
 See more »